dainslef/wow-database-translator/readme.md

 # WOW Database Translator
-It's an application to translate WOW locale database tables between `zhTW` and `zhCN`.
+It's an application to translate WOW locale database tables between `zhTW` and `zhCN` by OpenCC.
 It only supports table structure for Azerothcore currently.

 ```